Powerful thunderstorms rumble across Texas, delaying holiday travel

 DALLAS (AP) — Some flights were delayed or canceled in Texas on Thursday after a line of thunderstorms started moving across parts of the state in a system the National Weather Service predicted could bring high winds, hail and possible tornadoes.

-Nearly 90 flights were delayed and more than two dozen cancelled at Dallas Fort Worth International Airport early Thursday.
+More than 100 flights were delayed and dozens more canceled at Dallas Fort Worth International Airport on Thursday.
 Delays and thunderstorm-related cancellations also were reported at Dallas’ Love Field and George Bush Intercontinental Airport in Houston, according to FlightAware, an aviation company that tracks flights across the world.

+The National Weather Service issued a tornado warning late Thursday afternoon for parts of Texas northeast of Houston, meaning weather radar indicated there was a tornado in the area.
+There were no immediate reports of damage.

+A tornado watch remained in effect through Thursday night for several counties in southeast Texas, including the Houston area.

 The greatest weather risk was forecast for a stretch of Texas east of Dallas, between Houston and portions of southern Arkansas and western and northern Louisiana, said Brian Hurley, a meteorologist with the National Weather Service’s Weather Prediction Center.